Marusko/Plugman/README.md

 ViewModel-first plumbing, no per-plugin host code.
 When disabling, remove the view from the visual tree *before* calling `DisableAsync`.

+One trap worth knowing, because it looks exactly like a plugin bug: a `TabControl` populated at runtime keeps `SelectedIndex` at `-1`, and an unselected tab never realizes its content.
+The tab header appears, the plugin's view is sitting in it — with `IsVisible` false and a zero size — and the panel renders blank.
+Select the tab explicitly after adding it (and after removing the selected one). `TabHostingTests` covers this; a `ContentControl`-based test cannot, because a `ContentControl` has no notion of selection.

 **Blazor Server** — render `GetPlugins<IBlazorUiPlugin>()` with `DynamicComponent`:

 ```razor